per1234/MouseTo/PULL_REQUEST_TEMPLATE.md

-Read the Pull Requests section of the Contribution Rules at the "guidelines for contributing" link above before submitting a pull request.
+Please read the Pull Requests section of the Contributing Rules at the "contributing" link to the right before submitting an issue report.